AR942/ML-pipeline/README.md

 then :

-1 - create the venv for this project (first pip install virtualenv)
+1 - create the virtual environement for this project (first pip install virtualenv)

 >python -m venv .venvarthus